rurseekatze/node-tileserver/README.md

 * Serves vector tiles rendered on clientside by KothicJS
 * Uses KothicJS both as bitmap renderer on serverside and canvas renderer on clientside
 * Filesystem caching mechanisms
+* Map styling with MapCSS
 * Support for tiles in multiple rendering styles
 * Designed to use a osm2pgsql hstore database containing OpenStreetMap data
 * Refresh tiles manually by GET requests
-* Rerender expired tiles with a background daemon
+* Rerender expired tiles automatically in the background
 * High performance that profits from the non-blocking I/O design of NodeJS
 * Easy to install on several operating systems, distributions and environments due to less dependencies